LiamNeate/about-me-page/README.md

-# about-me-page
+# "About me" Pages

-A variety of html pages that I am using to learn JavaScript
+This repository contains a variety of HTML pages that I have used to experiment with JavaScript.
+Each page tries a different part of JavaScript.